mondeja/mdpo/docs/tutorial.rst

 Markdown to markdown
 ====================

-If you want to translate a Markdown source using ``.po`` files and produce translated Markdown output, use this method.
+If you want to translate a Markdown source using PO files and produce translated Markdown output, use this method.

 Given next directory tree: